Bullying in Schools Solicitors

 What can you do if a school fails to protect your child from being bullied?

-In some cases, there may be a need to enact legal action against the school itself.
-This can potentially be intimidating and a highly stressful process, which any legal counsel will help make as simple as possible.
+In some cases, there may be a need to take legal action against the school itself.
+This can potentially be intimidating and a stressful process, which we will help make as simple as possible.

-If a school is deemed to fail in their duty of care, they can be held legally responsible for the consequence of bullying and formally required to make significant changes to their rules and daily practice.
-This commonly needs to be addressed on a case-by-case basis and should be accompanied by specialist advice to understand the strength of your case.
+If a school is deemed to fail in their duty of care to your child, they can be held legally responsible for the consequence of bullying and formally required to make significant changes to their rules and daily practice.
+This commonly needs to be addressed on a case-by-case basis and should be accompanied by specialist advice from a solicitor who undertakes education legal work.

 Get clear legal advice and support for what to do if your child is being bullied at school

-If you want to know more about how we can help with school bullying, please contact our education law consultant Salima Mawji on 01895 207247 or email salima.mawji@ibblaw.co.uk.
+If you want to know more about how we can help with school bullying and, perhaps, associated issues of discrimination, school suspensions and school exclusions, please contact our education law senior legal administrator, Rachael, on 01895 207230 or by email at educationteam@ibblaw.co.uk.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.